fbpx

 Best for: dogs who have several issues to work through but where the main issue is reactivity or aggression towards other dogs.

-Recommended frequency of 2 sessions a week to start, decreasing to 1 a week, then 1 every 2 weeks as the package progresses.
+Recommended frequency of 1 session a week to start, then 1 every 2 weeks as the package progresses.

 Behaviour FAQs